mit1221/BlockCypher-CLI/README.md

 # Coding-Challenge
-Use Blockcypher's API to return the balance of a specific bitcoin testnet address and make a payment using testnet bitcoins
+A CLI that interacts with Blockcypher's API to return the balance of a bitcoin testnet address, make a payment and more.

 ### Version
 1.0.0

 ### Requirements
 * Node.js
+* Blockcypher token (Get it free from [https://accounts.blockcypher.com/signup](https://accounts.blockcypher.com/signup))

 ### Setup and Installation
 Clone this repository: